-In the early 2000s, the University of the Western Cape began to evolve into a leading South Africa while simultaneously increasing admittance of students from oppressed backgrounds.
+In the early 2000s, the University of the Western Cape began to evolve into a leading South African university while simultaneously increasing admittance of students from oppressed backgrounds.
 Currently, it produces the largest amount of black scientists in the country.

 In 2004, on the site of two of Johannesburg’s most notorious apartheid-era prisons, Constitution Hill opened in order to educate on the history of South Africa’s journey to democracy.
 Significantly, it is also the site of South Africa’s Constitutional Court.

 The National Peace Accord Trust has worked in easing the often difficult reintegration into society of ex-combatants who had fought to end the country’s apartheid system.

 In 2010, inspired by our earlier work in racial equity in post-apartheid South Africa, Atlantic began focusing its grant-making in race and criminal justice reform within the United States.
 Closely related to this is Atlantic’s work in school disciplinary reform, which has largely affected students of color.
 To date, Atlantic has invested approximately $350 million towards dismantling barriers and increasing opportunities for communities of color in the US.
 Particular focus has been given on ending the school-to-prison pipeline, reforming the justice system, ending racial profiling, and expanding voters’ rights.

 In Communities United for Police Reform helped pass the Community Safety Act (CSA), which aimed at ending discriminatory policing by expanding New Yorkers’ ability to sue over racial profiling by the NYPD.